JohnDECE/Non-Invasive-Ovulation-Predictor/README.md

 - Thermal Camera: Camera works over a variety of distances.
 Camera is able to work in different sleeping positions.

 ### Software Requirements
-- Thermal Camera: Algorithm is able to throw away bad data vs. good data and will be able to differentiate between the two.
+- Thermal Camera: Be able to identify then filter bad data (like environmental noise or interference).
 - Model: Model learns and trains with the specific user, and is able to gain accuracy over time.
 - Connectivity: System is able to wirelessly transmit the prediction score to a front end GUI (This is an app if time permits)